MicrosoftDocs/azure-stack-docs/azure-stack/hci/overview.md

 > [!VIDEO https://www.youtube.com/embed/2gKx3IySlAY]

-Note, this video includes preview functionality.
-You will see how to deploy Kubernetes, set up GitOps, deploy VMs, use Azure Monitor and drill into a hardware failure, all without leaving the Azure portal.
+Note, this video includes preview functionality which shows real product functionality, but in a closely controlled environment.
+Using a fictional customer, inspired directly by real customers, you will see how to deploy Kubernetes, set up GitOps, deploy VMs, use Azure Monitor and drill into a hardware failure, all without leaving the Azure portal.

 ### Azure integration benefits